 Any guests or staff members with COVID-19 symptoms will be sent home immediately.
 Symptoms of COVID-19 can include fever, cough, shortness of breath, chills, headache, muscle pain, sore throat, or loss of taste or smell.
 Other less common symptoms include nausea, vomiting, and diarrhea.

 If staff members or guests have been exposed to COVID-19 at the retreat center, then they will be informed via phone on the day that we are informed.
 Staff members who have been exposed to someone with COVID-19 will not be permitted to return to work until their quarantine period is finished.

 Group leaders are required to report to the Director of Guest Engagement if any group members have been exposed to or diagnosed with COVID-19 within two days of their stay at the retreat center.
 Group leaders will be responsible for informing all group members of potential exposure.

 Any guests who are “high risk” and vulnerable are encouraged to participate virtually in their group retreat.
 Retreat center staff are available to help facilitate this online participation.

 Group leaders will be informed of all protocols related to guests’ safety, health, and wellbeing prior to their arrival at Mount Olivet Conference & Retreat Center.
-They will be asked to share this information with all group members prior to their arrival.
-Group members will be welcomed to the retreat center with a virtual orientation to answer any questions.
-An abbreviated list of instructions for guest, including an overview of the above, has been placed in each lodging room.
+They are responsible for sharing this information with all group members prior to their arrival.
+An abbreviated list of instructions for guests, including an overview of the above, has been placed in each lodging room.
 These instructions will be discarded and replaced when guests depart and rooms are cleaned.